cloudyspells/PSRule.Rules.AzureDevOps/src/PSRule.Rules.AzureDevOps/en/Azure.DevOps.Repos.BranchPolicyMinimumReviewers.md

 code in the default branch is of a high quality and that the team's Git workflow is followed.

+You can configure the minimum number of reviewers for this rule by setting the `branchMinimumApproverCount` configuration value in PSRule.
+The default value is `1`.

 ## RECOMMENDATION

 Make sure that the branch policy has a minimum number of reviewers for the